top of page

 • B.A (Bachelor of Arts) - Simon Fraser University

-• B.Sc (Bachelor of Science) - University of British Columbia.
+• B.A.
+(Bachelor of Arts - Political Science) - University of British Columbia

 Lisette Cheng